mrjonas151/movie-app/README.md

   </table>
 </div>

-## 🎁 Expressões de gratidão
+## 🎁 Acknowledgements

-* Primeiramente gostaríamos de agradecer a Compass UOL e sua equipe de instrutores e Scrum Masters para o apoio a construção do projeto, além dos materiais de apoio fornecido. 📢;
+* First, we would like to thank Compass UOL and its team of instructors and Scrum Masters for their support in building the project, as well as the provided support materials. 📢;
-* Um grande agradecimento ao esforço de todos os 3 membros que desenvolveram a aplicação desde o planejamento a execução do banco de dados, frontend e backend da aplicação 🤘;
+* A big thank you to the effort of all 3 members who developed the application from planning to executing the database, frontend, and backend of the application 🤘;
-* Um agradecimento publicamente a quem está lendo e pretende utilizar nossa aplicação para se inspirar ou apenas por curiosidade 🫂;
+* A public thank you to anyone reading and planning to use our application for inspiration or just out of curiosity 🫂;

 ---
-⌨️ com ❤️ por Alisson Akio, Jonas Tomaz e Keila Prado.
+⌨️ with ❤️ by Alisson Akio, Jonas Tomaz, and Keila Prado.